JetBrains/guide/site/ai/tips/junie-prompts/index.md

 video: "./tip.webm"
 ---

-Do you know when to use Junie follow-up prompt and when to use a new prompt?
+Do you know when to use a Junie follow-up prompt and when to use a new prompt?

 Follow-up prompt is good for: